Yes, the accent of a customer service representative does have an impact on the customer’s satisfaction.

 However, the software development company disclaimed that not all outsourced call centers fail at customer satisfaction.

-It clarified that the survey asked American customers, so it is possible that the nation is simply not open enough to different cultures.
-Zendesk also guessed that it is the service vendor who is at fault for not providing sufficient accent training to foreign staff.
-The call equipment might even be the one causing customers to mishear agents over the phone.
+Zendesk also guessed that the service vendors may not provide sufficient accent training to foreign staff.
+In addition, the call equipment might even be the one causing customers to mishear agents over the phone.

 The customers’ reason for calling could also have an effect on their understanding or reception of the person on the other line.
 The study says that callers making inquiries and expecting to receive a product are the most satisfied customers, while people who call to complain or check the status of their order are the most dissatisfied.